-When I was thinking of something pumpkin to make this year, I decided to do something savory for a change.
+When I was thinking of something pumpkin to make this year, I decided to do something savory in flavor for a change.
 There’s just something about pumpkin that always makes me think of desserts.
 However, pumpkin really lends itself well to so many things outside just desserts!

 I’m not quite sure how the idea to make a curry came into my mind.
 But I somehow found myself thinking about how pumpkin puree might combine into a luscious curry.
 And sure enough… it did!

 The pumpkin gives this curry an extra helping of veggies right in the sauce.
-And since it’s already veggie loaded, it ended up being double packed with veggies.
+And since it’s already veggie-loaded, it ended up being double-packed with veggies.

 At first I had a fleeting thought of trying to chop up an actual pumpkin to simmer in the curry sauce.
 But then reason prevailed and I went with canned pumpkin purée instead.

 I mean… let’s be real, I’m probably not going to be hacking up a pumpkin on a normal weeknight.
 And I figured maybe you would enjoy the convenience of canned pumpkin as well.

 - First up you want to prep all your ingredients.

 - Next, you sauté the chicken, remove it from the pan, and then sauté the veggies until still crisp but starting to soften.

 - From there you add the curry paste, ginger, and garlic, and sauté until it’s fragrant, (see photo below).

 - Then you add the coconut milk and pumpkin purée and simmer until everything is cooked through, and the sauce is thickening.